rohityadavcloud/rohityadavcloud.github.io/_posts/2020-03-15-rooftop-solar.markdown

 rooftop solar to save the planet and electricity bills.
 - [ISRO INSAT-3D
 data](https://www.isro.gov.in/isro-develops-solar-calculator-android-app) for my
-location predicts 10 hours+ of sunshine in a year every day and a rooftop area of 10mx5m or 50m^2 can generate about 40-50 kWh (units) a day.
+location (Gurgaon) predicts 10 hours+ of sunshine in a year every day and a rooftop area of 10mx5m or 50m^2 can generate about 40-50 kWh (units) a day.
 - Pollution is a major problem and health hazard in most Indian cities including my own.
 Most Indian power generation plants are coal-based, the growing trend